CompanyBook/massive_record/README.md

     table.destroy

 ## Planned work

-- Rename Wrapper to Adapter, and make it easy to switch from Thrift to another way of communicating with Hbase.
 - Embedded objects.
 - Cache the decoded values of attributes, not use the value_is_already_decoded?.
 This will fix possible problem with YAML as coder backend.
 - Implement other Adapters, for instance using jruby and the Java API.

 ## Contribute

 If you want to contribute feel free to fork this project :-) Make a feature branch, write test, implement and make a pull request.

 ### Getting started